martenframework/marten/docs/docs/models-and-databases/reference/fields.md

 ### `bool`

-A `bool` field allows to persist booleans.
+A `bool` field allows persisting booleans.

 ### `date`

-A `date` field allows to persist date values, which map to `Time` objects in Crystal.
+A `date` field allows persisting date values, which map to `Time` objects in Crystal.
 In addition to the [common field options](#common-field-options), such fields support the following arguments:

 #### `auto_now`

-The `auto_now` argument allows to ensure that the corresponding field value is automatically set to the current time every time a record is saved.
+The `auto_now` argument allows ensuring that the corresponding field value is automatically set to the current time every time a record is saved.
 This provides a convenient way to define `updated_at` fields.
 Defaults to `false`.

 #### `auto_now_add`

-The `auto_now_add` argument allows to ensure that the corresponding field value is automatically set to the current time every time a record is created.
+The `auto_now_add` argument allows ensuring that the corresponding field value is automatically set to the current time every time a record is created.
 This provides a convenient way to define `created_at` fields.
 Defaults to `false`.

 ### `date_time`

-A `date_time` field allows to persist date-time values, which map to `Time` objects in Crystal.
+A `date_time` field allows persisting date-time values, which map to `Time` objects in Crystal.
 In addition to the [common field options](#common-field-options), such fields support the following arguments:

 #### `auto_now`

-The `auto_now` argument allows to ensure that the corresponding field value is automatically set to the current time every time a record is saved.
+The `auto_now` argument allows ensuring that the corresponding field value is automatically set to the current time every time a record is saved.
 This provides a convenient way to define `updated_at` fields.
 Defaults to `false`.

 #### `auto_now_add`

-The `auto_now_add` argument allows to ensure that the corresponding field value is automatically set to the current time every time a record is created.
+The `auto_now_add` argument allows ensuring that the corresponding field value is automatically set to the current time every time a record is created.
 This provides a convenient way to define `created_at` fields.
 Defaults to `false`.

 ### `file`

-A `file` field allows to persist the reference to an uploaded file.
+A `file` field allows persisting the reference to an uploaded file.

 :::info
 `file` fields can't be configured as primary keys.